Glitz from the Ritz

 One beautiful evening, Glitz trotted outside

-It was Opera night, on the Upper West side
+It was Opera night, on the Upper West Side

 Glitz shook off the dirt with a sniff and a sneeze,